oferlivny/yt_mixer/README.md

 # yt_mixer

-Download youtube videos and mix them, using a YAML file for configuration.
+Download youtube videos and mix them into one clip, using a YAML file for configuration.
 Sample YAML file is attached.

+currently outputs MP4 video.

-# depenedancies:
+depenedancies:
-# pip install pafy moviepy pyyaml
+pip install pafy moviepy pyyaml